puppetlabs/puppet-docs/source/dashboard/inventory_support.markdown

 Add detailed system information to each node page in Puppet Dashboard, and run custom queries on fact data!

+**This document is deprecated.
+For up-to-date information, see the [configuring chapter](/dashboard/manual/1.2/configuring.html) of the latest version of the Puppet Dashboard manual.**

 * * *

 [inventory]: /guides/inventory_service.html